noeChicharro/pythonPlayground/README.md

 type the following command: git clone LinkYouJustCopied this automatically downloads the projects latest version into your filesystem.

+!!!
+If you use GitHub Desktop follow thouse instructions.
+If you need help text me :)

 3. Install VSCode
 Visit this site (https://code.visualstudio.com/download) and follow the instructions.
+To get the best possible results install these plugins: Python and Rainbow CSV

 4. Open project in VSCode
 Open VS code, File -> Open.
 Select the cloned project root folder.